 The three most important factors affecting image quality are native resolution, your source material, and the projector's contrast ratio.

 Currently, Wide XGA (1280 x 800) and HD (1920 x 1080) are the most common home theater projector resolutions.
 An HD (1920 x 1080) projector has about twice the number of pixels of a Wide XGA projector, and a 4K projector has at least twice the resolution of an HD projector.
 More pixels mean a sharper looking image and better compatibility with high-definition sources.

 |HD||1920 x 1080||2,073,600 total pixels|

 What you are watching will make a big difference in the quality of your image.
 A low-quality signal fed to your projector will most likely look like a low-quality image when projected.
 This is even more noticeable on a larger screen.

 For best results, you should try to match the projector with the native resolution of your source material.
-Your Blu-ray player, PlayStation 3 and Xbox 360 typically put out a 1080p signal, though newer models are capable of sending 4K / HDR.
+Your Blu-ray player, PlayStation 4 and Xbox One typically produce a 1080p signal, though newer models are capable of sending 4K / HDR.
 HDR formats are still not totally standardized at this time, so your mileage may vary depending on which players and projectors you choose.

 So what does that mean for your projector purchase?
-Both 4K UHD and regular HD (1920 x 1080) projectors are designed to deliver all the rich details carried in a 1080p signal.
-Wide XGA projectors will deliver great results when fed a 1080p signal, just not as great as their HD counterparts.
-That said, you'd be hard-pressed to tell the difference between the two unless you were projecting a very large image, say eight feet diagonal or more.
+Both 4K UHD and regular HD (1920 x 1080) projectors are designed to deliver all the rich details carried in an HDMI signal.
+That said, the difference in clarity and sharpness between the two becomes most evident when viewing very large images, or when sitting closer to the screen.

 The final factor to consider is a projector's contrast ratio.
 Contrast ratio literally refers to the difference between the blackest black and the whitest white in an image.